Triangulations of simplicial complexes and theta polynomials: Unimodality and gamma-positivity

 for $0 \le i \le n-1$, where $h_n(\Delta) = 0$.
 Hence, the unimodality of $h(\partial \Delta, x)$ is equivalent to the inequalities $h_i(\Delta) \ge h_{n-i}(\Delta)$ for $1 \le i \le \lfloor n/2 \rfloor$ and the unimodality of the symmetric decomposition (\ref{eq:sym-decomposition-h}) (meaning, the unimodality of both $h(\partial \Delta, x)$ and $\theta(\Delta,x)$) is equivalent to the inequalities

 sometimes referred to as the \emph{alternatingly increasing property} for $h(\Delta)$.

 Given that the nonnegativity of $\theta(\Delta,x)$ is guaranteed by the interior vertex property (see Proposition~\ref{prop:theta-positivity}), it seems natural to expect that its unimodality will be valid under the stronger assumption that $\partial \Delta$ is an induced subcomplex of $\Delta$.
-Indeed, the almost strong Lefschetz property \cite{KN09} for $\Delta$ implies the existence of an injective map from a vector space of dimension $h_i(\Delta)$ to a vector space of dimension $h_j(\Delta)$ for all $0 \le i \le j \le n-1-i$.
+Indeed, the almost strong Lefschetz property \cite{KN09} for $\Delta$ over a field $\kk$ implies the existence of an injective map from a $\kk$-vector space of dimension $h_i(\Delta)$ to a $\kk$-vector space of dimension $h_j(\Delta)$ for all $0 \le i \le j \le n-1-i$.
 In particular, it implies the inequalities~(\ref{eq:top-heavy}) and that

-The almost strong Lefschetz property for $\Delta$ follows from a recent result of Adiprasito and Yashfe~\cite[Theorem~50]{AY20} and the $g$-theorem for homology spheres \cite{Ad18, APP21, PP20}, under the assuption that $\partial \Delta$ is an induced subcomplex of $\Delta$.
-Thus, the following statement holds for all fields $\kk$ for which the $g$-theorem does. \begin{theorem} {\rm (\cite{AY20})} The polynomial $\theta(\Delta,x)$ is unimodal for every homology ball $\Delta$, such that $\partial \Delta$ is an induced subcomplex of $\Delta$. \end{theorem}
+The almost strong Lefschetz property over an infinite field $\kk$ for a triangulation $\Delta$ of a ball follows from a result of Adiprasito and Yashfe~\cite[Theorem~50]{AY20} and the Lefschetz property for homology spheres over $\kk$, under the assumption that $\partial \Delta$ is an induced subcomplex of $\Delta$.
+Thus, in view of the results of \cite{PP20} in characteristic two, the following theorem holds. \begin{theorem} [\cite{AY20}] The polynomial $\theta(\Delta,x)$ is unimodal for every triangulation $\Delta$ of a ball, such that $\partial \Delta$ is an induced subcomplex of $\Delta$. \end{theorem}

 The following example shows that the condition that $\partial \Delta$ is an induced subcomplex of $\Delta$ cannot be replaced by the interior vertex property. \begin{example} \rm Let $\Gamma$ be the triangulation of the three-dimensional ball having two facets $F = \{a,b,c,d\}$ and $G = \{b,c,d,e\}$.
 Let $\Delta$ be obtained from $\Gamma$ by two stellar subdivisions on these facets, meaning that one adds two new vertices $u, v$ and the unions of the proper subsets of $F$ and $G$ with $\{u\}$ and $\{v\}$, respectively, to obtain $\Delta$ from $\Gamma$.
 Then,